 Conclusion: Simplifying the Complex

-It’s challenging to define audio dithering without swiftly diving into the technical.
-If you’re proficient in the ins and outs of bit-depth and sample rates, then you shouldn’t struggle too much with understanding audio dithering.
-On the other hand, truly grasping the concept requires some abstraction.
-And most people, not so familiar with digital audio processing, will only understand dithering in these abstract terms.
-Ironically enough, the process of audio dithering essentially does what we’ve just attempted to do: to break down complex data into simpler, more digestible information.
+Defining audio dithering presents challenges without swiftly diving into the technical aspects.
+If you understand the ins and outs of bit depth and sample rates, you shouldn’t struggle too much with audio dithering.
+However, truly grasping the concept requires some abstraction, and most people not familiar with digital audio processing will only comprehend dithering in these abstract terms.
+Ironically, the process of audio dithering essentially aims to break down complex data into simpler, more digestible information.

 So that’s audio dithering!
-If you’re still confused, take some time to think about the concept in the abstract and eventually it will click.
-It also helps to look at and listen to examples of dithering online to solidify your understanding.
-If you’re using MasteringBOX to master your tracks, remember that the algorithm adds dithering when rendering in 16-bit resolution.
+If you still feel confused, take some time to contemplate the concept in the abstract, and eventually, it will click.
+It also helps to explore and listen to examples of dithering online to solidify your understanding.
+If you use MasteringBOX to master your tracks, remember that the algorithm adds dithering when rendering in 16-bit resolution.
 Don’t waver, dither!

 À propos de l'auteur